 Built in 1836, automated in 1956.
 The grandfather of Door County lighthouses, it sits on what now is a state park.
 Rock Island and its lighthouse are reachable by ferry from Jackson Harbor on Washington Island.

 Sherwood Point Lighthouse

 Built in 1883, automated in 1983.
 This Sturgeon Bay lighthouse was the last manned lighthouse on the Great Lakes.
-The facility is used as a private retreat house for Coast Guard personnel.
-Grounds are opened to the public during the Lighthouse Walk in June.
+The facility is now used as a private retreat house for Coast Guard personnel.
+Grounds are opened to the public during the Lighthouse Festival in June.